marcopar/ethernetip4j/README.md

 I have no informations about the original project authors, the only info i have are the "shortened" email addressess available on google code:

-maja.arv...@gmail.com 	Owner - Maja Arvehammmar
+maja.arv...@gmail.com 	Owner - Maja Arvehammar

 sewallin...@gmail.com 	Owner - Probably: https://github.com/sewalliniusm